curusarn/bash-complete-api/README.md

 # bash-complete-api

-Bash command generates bash completion based on supplied arguments.
+Bash command that queries bash completions.

 Makes it possible to use bash completions in any shell (I'm using it for zsh).
 ## How it works